 Ms. Martin has lectured for the School of African and Oceanic Studies (Oct.
 1997); the Lowe Art Museum in Coral Gables (Feb.
 1998); the Morikami Museum in Del Ray (Feb.
 1998); the International Netsuke Society Convention in Chicago (July 1999); the Ukiyo-e Society of America (September 1999); The New York Graphic Arts Society (Dec.
 2000); Lafayette College in Easton Pennsylvania (April 2001); for New York University's Certificate in Arts Administration, Certificate in Appraisal Studies, and their Institute for Fine Arts programs (multiple occasions starting in 2002); The University of Michigan Museum of Art (March 2006), the Netsuke Symposium in London (Nov.
 2010), the Print Club of New York (Oct.
 2011), the Appraisers Association of America (Oct.
-2012), and the Indianapolis Museum of Art Japanese Print Collection Group (Feb.
-2011 and July 2013).
+2012), the Indianapolis Museum of Art Japanese Print Collection Group (Feb.
+2011, July 2013, June 2016).
 Ms. Martin has contributed to the Netsuke Society Journal, and served on the Board of the Ukiyo-e Society of America (now known as the Japanese Art Society of America) from 1997-2003 and as Secretary from 1997-2001, the Asian Art Vetting Committee at the Winter Antiques Show in New York (2016-2017), the Japan Society Gallery (April 2017), Fordham University (April 2017), and from 2012-2017 served on the board as Treasurer of the Asia Week New York Association, Inc. (AWNY), where she is continuing as a member of the AWNY Planning Committee.

-Ms. Martin has written several catalogues published by Scholten Japanese Art, including the ongoing series focused on woodblock prints, Highlights of Japanese Printmaking, for which the most recent volume, Part Five- YOSHITOSHI, will be released in March 2017.
+Ms. Martin has written several catalogues published by Scholten Japanese Art, including the ongoing series focused on woodblock prints, Highlights of Japanese Printmaking, for which the most recent volume, Part Five- YOSHITOSHI, was released in March 2017.